 In addition to the identification and verification of identity measures to be carried out in accordance with the Identification and Verification of the Customer Section, the Operations Department shall apply one (1) or more of the following measures:

 1. A) ENSURE THAT THE FIRST PAYMENT OR TRANSACTION INTO THE ACCOUNT IS CARRIED OUT THROUGH AN ACCOUNT HELD BY THE APPLICANT IN THER NAME WITH A CREDIT INSTITUTION AUTHORISED UNDER THE BANKING ACT (CAP.
-371 OF THE LAWS OF MALTA) OR OTHERWISE AUTHORISED IN ANOTHER MEMBER STATE OF THE COMMUNITY OR IN A REPUTABLE JURISDICTION.
+371 OF THE LAWS OF Lithuania) OR OTHERWISE AUTHORISED IN ANOTHER MEMBER STATE OF THE COMMUNITY OR IN A REPUTABLE JURISDICTION.

 This measure entails a bank-to-bank transfer from an existing account through which the Customer would have already been identified by the service provider.
 Therefore, the first payment or transaction into the account held by the Applicant may be an electronic card payment only where the electronic card used to affect the payment is linked to an account held by the payer with a credit institution.
 In such instance, the Customer must provide the service provider’s statement form the same Bank that prove that the credit card used is liked to Customer’s account with that Bank.
 Pre-paid credit cards and E-money payments are not admissible for EDD purposes.

 Note: This is the default check and will be incorporated into the checks by Operations.